SilbinaryWolf/WP-Percolate/README.md

 This is the plugin for importing stories from Percolate into Wordpress.
-It requires Wordpress 3.1 and is tested up to 3.8.1.
+It requires Wordpress 3.1 and is tested up to 4.2.2.
+It requires PHP 4.3 and is tested up to 5.4

 Get Started
 -----------